akshayyelne/My-Learning-and-Resources/readme.md

 ## Hello there! 👋

-I'm Long Le, a Machine Learning Engineer passionate about building AI systems.
+I'm Akshay Yelne, passionate about building AI systems.
 This repository is my collection of RAG (Retrieval-Augmented Generation) resources to help you build powerful AI applications.

-Feel free to connect with me on social media to discuss AI, machine learning, or this project:
+Feel free to connect with me on social media to discuss further

 <div align="center">
   <p>